openeuler-mirror/docs/docs/en/docs/Installation/installation-mode.md

 5. After the image is written, remove the USB flash drive.

     No progress is displayed during the image write process.
-When the number sign \(\#\) appears again, the write is complete.
-Exit the  **root**  account and remove the USB flash drive.
-In this case, you can use the USB flash drive as the installation source of the system.
+When the number sign (#) appears again, run the following command to write the data to the drive.
+Then exit the **root** account and remove the USB flash drive.
+In this case, you can use the USB drive as the installation source of the system.

+    ```
+    # sync
+    ```

 ### Starting the Installation